brenodamata/salido-challenge/README.md

 ### Price Levels
 Add, edit, update or delete brand price levels here.
-Select a brand for your new pricel leval and give it a name.
+Select a brand for your new price level and give it a name.